TheBuggs/Envizimo/README.md

 ### 3.5.
 Now you write information for your homepage and bookmark link (Please add https:// before address)

-#### 3.5.
-Add link for your homepage e.g. https://google.bg
+#### 3.5.1 Add link for your homepage e.g. https://google.bg

-#### 3.6.
-Add link for your envizimo site e.g. https://my.site.tld
+#### 3.5.2 Add link for your envizimo site e.g. https://my.site.tld

-### 3.7. after that wait to download and generete your custom installer... :hourglass:
+### 3.6.
+After that wait to download and generete your custom installer... :hourglass:

-You can find your installer into folder "./eventis" with name 'pack.exe'.
-You needed only from 'pack.exe' other files is not needed you can deleted.
-Install pack.exe like admin into your machines - click right mouse button over file and choose "Run as admin" and start process to install all necessery software to your computer. :smirk:
+You can find your installer into "./eventis" folder with 'pack.exe' name.
+You need only from 'pack.exe', other files is not needed you can delete if you want.
+Install pack.exe like admin into your machines - click right mouse button over file and choose "Run as administrator" and start process to install all necessery software to your computer. :smirk:

 ## 4. Demo

 ## 5. Deploy with SCCM

 If you have SCCM in your environment.
 Create Application with content - all files in ./eventis/data.
-Task to installer run install.ps1 script and for uninstaller execute uninstall.ps1 script.
+Task to start install is it a install.ps1 script and for uninstaller execute uninstall.ps1 script.